8. Node and Edge Column Data¶

 newlineDataColumn YJL157C = This is a long\nline for a label.

 When Cytoscape is started, the Table Panel appears in the bottom right of the main Cytoscape window.
-This browser can be hidden and restored using the F5 key or the View → Show/Hide Table Panel menu option.
-Like other Panels, the browser can be undocked by pressing the little icon in the top right corner.
+This browser can be hidden and restored using the F5 key or by unchecking the View → Show Table Panel menu option.
+Like other panels, the browser can be undocked by pressing the little icon in the top right corner.

 Rows in the panel can be sorted alphabetically by specific column by clicking on a column heading.
 A new column can be created using the Create New column button, and must be one of four types - integer, string, real number (floating point), or boolean.
 Columns can be deleted using the Delete Columns… button.
 NOTE: Deleting columns removes them from Cytoscape, not just the Table Panel!
 To remove columns from the panel without deleting them, simply unselect the column using the Select Columns button.